 “In fact, she didn’t approve of the way the science society allowed for mixed races to contribute to the nocturnal population.
 She felt that we should be a clean race – a clean slate.”

 “Yuudai, get me another bottle of wine,” Lailie ordered.
 Varian and Miranda reacted at her disrespectful tone towards him, but Yuudai just followed her order and left the room.
 Once he was gone, Varian leaned towards Lailie and demanded to know:

 “What’s your deal with him?”

 “Friends?
 And what’s the deal with you lately?” he continued.

 “Me?
 What’s the deal with you guys, that’s what I want to know?
 But I’m just a little girl so who cares?”
 Her words were so bitter both Varian and Miranda were taken aback.
 They hadn’t expected something to actually be wrong.
-But it made sense once they thought of her infatuation with Daniel.
+Perhaps it had something to do with her infatuation of Daniel?
 No one had given it much thought with everything else going on.
 Lailie sipped the last three drops of wine from her glass.